pieter-groenendijk/dotfiles/dot_config/nvim/lua/compjeuter/readme.md

 - when pasting, also automatically format `=` that selection.
 - markdown table formatting
 - Small banner-like component that shows amount of errors, warnings found by lsp in a file.
+- Yanking, does also copy to clipboard; clipboard and buffer are synced?